 Copyrights of all published materials are owned by the Korean Society of Geriatric Neurosurgery.
 Permission must be obtained from the Korean Society of Geriatric Neurosurgery for any commercial use of materials.
 Every author should sign the copyright transfer agreement forms.

 All manuscripts must be written in English.
 Abbreviation should be avoided as possible as one can.
 When it is used, full expression of the abbreviation following abbreviated word in parentheses should be given at first use.
 All units should be given in metric system (The International System of Units: SI units).

 Authors should refer to Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals (http://www.icmje.org/icmje-recommendations.pdf) from the International Committee of Medical Journal Editors (ICMJE).

 - 1. Title Page

 - 1) The title pages must be composed of external and internal title pages.

 - 2) The external title page must contain the article title, and full names of all authors with their institutional affiliations both.
-The type of manuscript (clinical articles, review articles, case reports, letters to the editor) should also be addressed.
+The type of manuscript (clinical articles, review articles, case reports, technical notes, and letters to the editor) should also be addressed.
 When the work includes multiple authors with different affiliations, the institution where the research was mainly conducted should be spelled out first, and then be followed by foot notes in superscript Arabic numerals beside the authors’ names to describe their affiliation in a consecutive order of the numbers.
 Running head must be included consisting of no more than 65 characters/spaces.

 The external title page must also contain the address, telephone and facsimile numbers, and e-mail address of the corresponding author at the bottom of the page, as well as information on the previous presentation of the manuscript in conferences and funding resources, if necessary.